apache/incubator-kie-kogito-examples/kogito-quarkus-examples/ocp-tryout/README.md

 The goal of this procedure is to simplify the deployment of a Kogito application on the Openshift platform.
 This deployment includes both the required infrastructure and the Kogito application.

+The deployment is targeting examples based on the BPM model which require additional resources like protobuf and svg files.

 Make sure you meet the [prerequisites](#prerequisites) and then start [here](#installation).

 ## Prerequisites